sadit/SimilaritySearch.jl/README.md

 }
 ```

-This package is also described in the JOSS paper, currently under review.
+This package is also described in the JOSS paper:

 > Eric S. Tellez and Guillermo Ruiz. _`SimilaritySearch.jl`: Autotuned nearest neighbor indexes for Julia_.
-Journal of Open Source Software (Under review)
+Journal of Open Source Software [https://doi.org/10.21105/joss.04442](https://doi.org/10.21105/joss.04442).

 ## About v0.9.X series